 Poetry, Travel, Fantasy, Art

 Purple Unicorn Media is a registered publisher of books in print, Kindle, and epub format.
-We focus on works of poetry, art, travel and fantasy, including children's books and diaries, with or without illustrations.
+We focus on works of poetry, art, travel and fantasy, as well as diaries, literary fiction, and romance, with or without illustrations.

 For history, biography, alternate history, science fiction and urban fantasy see our registered imprint Scimitar Edge